German antitrust body clears Continental takeover of Veyance

-FRANKFURT Germany's antitrust authority on Friday cleared auto supplier Continental AG's (CONG.DE) acquisition of Veyance Technologies, a U.S.-based maker of industrial hoses and belting.
+FRANKFURT, Sept 12 Germany's antitrust authority on Friday cleared auto supplier Continental AG's acquisition of Veyance Technologies, a U.S.-based maker of industrial hoses and belting.

 "Despite Continental's high market share and a reduction in the number of suppliers down to three from four, the Federal Cartel Authority sees no reason why competition will be significantly impaired," the regulator said in a statement.